DCLP/dclpxsltbox/README.md

 How to
 ======

-What follows needs revising.
-Badly.

-At the command line (assuming you've installed Saxon-HE), you can run the transform with something like the following to get one of our DCLP example files treated as if it is an HGV file:
+At the command line (assuming you've installed Saxon-HE) and you're sitting in the top level "your-directory-name" (see above), you can run the transform with something like the following to get one of our DCLP example files transformed with whatever combination of XSLT files from the PN and EpiDoc repositories you have sitting in your local sandboxes:

+    saxon -xsl:navigator/pn-xslt/MakeHTML.xsl -o:/dclpxsltbox/output/DCLP/81/80756.html -s:idp.data/DCLP/81/80756.xml collection="dclp" analytics="no" cssbase="../../css" jsbase="../../js"

+If you want to make sure you haven't messed up the stylesheets for one of the existing collections, try something like:

-    saxon -xsl:xslt/pn-xslt/RDF2HTML.xsl -o:output/59122-hgv.html -s:data/60/59112.xml collection="hgv"
+    saxon -xsl:navigator/pn-xslt/MakeHTML.xsl -o:/dclpxsltbox/output/HGV/HGV62/61399.html -s:idp.data/HGV_meta_EpiDoc/HGV62/61399.xml collection="hgv" analytics="no" cssbase="../../css" jsbase="../../js"

-An APIS file:

-    saxon -xsl:xslt/pn-xslt/RDF2HTML.xsl -o:output/59122-apis.html -s:data/60/59112.xml collection="apis"

-A DDBDP file:

-    saxon -xsl:xslt/pn-xslt/RDF2HTML.xsl -o:output/59122-ddbdp.html -s:data/60/59112.xml collection="ddbdp"
+If you want to transform all of the DCLP files you have locally, there's a script that uses Hugh Cayless's claxon wrapper for saxon to rip through them all.
+It's much much faster than issuing a separate saxon call for each transform:

+    dclpxsltbox/bin/2html.sh

+Or if you're on Windows, a batch file:

+    dclpxsltbox\bin\2html_window.bat

 An OxygenXML transformation can also be configured for our XML files using the bundled copy of saxon-he and setting the "collection" parameter for the desired target.